harrisj/harrisj.github.io/_posts/published/2013-04-13-remember-posterity.md

 layout: writing_layout
 title: And Remember, this Is for Posterity
 subtitle: Jacob Harris on the hows and whys of designing interactives to survive the future
+summary: >
-summary: A piece on how we might consider designing interactives to survive for posterity.
+    A thinkpiece on how we might consider designing interactives to survive for posterity.

     Unfortunately, we haven't.
 date: 20130413
 year: 2013
 category: published